v21bsw/kill-nuts/README.md

 systemctl enable power-check
 systemctl start power-check
-3. Uninstallation Script
+❌ Uninstallation Script
-What It Does
+📜 What It Does

 Stops and disables the power-check service.

 Kills any running instances of the script.

-Removes all script and log files.
+Removes script files, logs, and services.

-Run This Script to Remove Everything
+📜 Run This Command to Remove Everything
-To uninstall the power-check scripts and service, run the following command:

 bash
 Copy